Making radio interesting again

 Results and possible improvements

 For an MLP with 100 hidden units (single layer), the model achieves an accuracy of 91.7%.
 Increasing the number layers of 2 bumps up the accuracy to 93.25% with an f1-score of 0.93.
-Not bad at all!
+Not bad for a first try!

 • Increasing the sampling window for the MFCC library.
-The default is 25ms; perhaps increasing it to 40-50ms would capture the differences better between advertisements and music.
+The default is 25ms; perhaps increasing it to 40-50ms would capture global context to differentiate better between advertisements and music.

-• Optimizing MLP parameters.
+• Optimizing hyperparams.
 Using a scikit-learn’s grid search would greatly help here.

 • Using more features.
 I suspect the audio spectrum flatness would help improve the model.

 • I’ve seen SVMs used for audio classification.
-Since this is a relatively general classification problem compared to speech recognition, I presume it should do a good job.
+Since this is a relatively general classification problem compared to speech recognition, it might yeild a better result.

 For those who would like to pursue this further, you can find all the related code on my Github repository.
 The repository readme has more information, but feel free to contact me if you have any questions!